• Skip to primary navigation

 How Is Shark Leather Regulated?

-Exotic animal skins fall under protection by CITES, the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
-CITES is an international agreement between governments to ensure that international trade in wild animals and plants does not threaten their survival.
+Exotic animal skins are protected by CITES, the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
+CITES is an international agreement between governments that ensures that international trade in wild animals and plants does not threaten their survival.

 Legitimate exotic leather suppliers, like Pan American Leathers, include the species of sharks used for their hides.
-While the species may vary depending on season and availability, the exotic leather providers we looked at choose sharks that are non-threatened and non-endangered species.(2)(4)(5)
+While the species may vary depending on season and availability, the exotic leather providers we looked at choose non-threatened and non-endangered sharks.(2)(4)(5)

 What Are the Benefits of Shark Leather Boots?